 Church Board Roles

-The board consists of members of the congregation who handle the church’s finances, organize events, and keep the church compliant with denominational regulations and state and federal laws.
+The board (also sometimes called 'deacons' or 'church finance committee')consists of members of the congregation who handle the church’s finances, organize events, and keep the church compliant with denominational regulations and state and federal laws.
 The board is a crucial part of the church administration and leadership.

-The church board must consist of at least 4 people, by law if it is a 501(c)(3) corporation in the U.S., so the structure will look very similar to any other corporation.
-You can have many more than 4 board members if you want, so consider it the minimum.
+Legally, most states require President (or Chairperson), Secretary, and Treasurer if the church is a 501(c)(3) corporation in the U.S., so the structure will look very similar to any other corporation.
+You can have many more than 3 board members if you want, so consider it the minimum.

 Secretary